zhilinheobv/group3_project/README.md

 ### Proposal

-Proposal(draft).md - the draft of proposal document.
+Proposal.md - Proposal document.

+### Data

+NIFTY50_all.csv - The data used for the project.